jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     5 directories, 25 files

-I can add a file_ to any folder_ when I know its path or relation to where I am, and I have permission to write to the folder_.
+I can add a file_ to any folder_ when I know its path or relation to where I am, if I have :ref:`permission to write to the folder<how to view the permissions of a file>`.
 It is easier to get to where I want to go if I know where I am.

 ----